-The weighted average yield to maturity for the portfolio of loans shown above as of April 30, 2010 is approximately 14.5%.
-This was determined by iteratively solving for the discount rate at which the present value of all payments of principal, interest accruals and original issue discount ("OID") accretions, paid on the relevant maturity dates, and cash interest, paid on the relevant interest payment dates, for all of the loans in the portfolio was equal to the aggregate contributed value of the portfolio of loans.
-All loan interest and all discount factors were determined using an Actual/360 day count convention, which is the contractual convention for every one of the loans in the portfolio.
+The weighted average yield to maturity for the portfolio of loans shown above as of May 31, 2010 is approximately 14.9%.
+This was determined by iteratively solving for the discount rate at which the present value of all payments of principal, interest accruals and original issue discount ("OID") accretions, paid on the relevant maturity dates, and cash interest, paid on the relevant dates, for all of the loans in the portfolio day count convention, which is the contractual convention for every one of the loans in the portfolio.
 Each floating rate loan uses LIBOR as its floating rate index.
-For each floating rate loan, the projected fixed-rate equivalent coupon rate used to forecast the interest cash flows was calculated by adding the interest rate spread specified in the relevant loan document to the fixed-rate equivalent LIBOR rate, duration-matched to the specific loan, adjusted by the LIBOR floor and/or cap in place on that loan.
-The LIBOR spot rates used to interpolate the duration-matched fixed-rate equivalent LIBOR rate for each loan were observed on April 28, 2010 on Bloomberg, page ICVS23.
+For each floating rate loan, the projected fixed-rate equivalent cupon rate used to forecast the interest cash flows was calculated by adding the interest rate spread specified in the relevant loan document to the fixed-rate equivalent LIBOR rate, duration-matched to the specific loan, adjusted by the LIBOR floor and/or cap in place on that loan.
+The LIBOR spot rates used to interpolate the duration-matched fixed-rate equivalent LIBOR floor and/or cap in place on that loan.
+The LIBOR spot rates used to interpolate the duration-matched fixed-rate equivalent LIBOR floor and/or cap in place on that loan.
+The LIBOR spot rates used to interpolate the duration-matched fixed-rate equivalent LIBOR floor and/or cap in place on that loan.
+The LIBOR spot rates used to interpolate the duration-matched fixed-rate equivalent LIBOR floor and/or cap in place on that loan.
+The LIBOR spot rates used to interpolate the duration-matched fixed-rate equivalent LIBOR floor and/or cap in place on that loan.

-The current cash yield to maturity for the portfolio of loans shown above as of April 30, 2010 is approximately 12.8%.
+The current cash yield to maturity for the portfolio of loans shown above as of May 31, 2010 is approximately 13.2%.
 This "current cash yield to maturity" is defined as the portion of the yield delivered in cash through time, rather than the portion which is accrued and/or accreted and paid, along with principal, at maturity.
 It is calculated in exactly the same manner as the yield to maturity, described in the preceding paragraph, except that the interest accruals and OID accretions are subtracted from the amounts to be paid at maturity, such that only the principal balance is assumed to be paid at maturity.

-The weighted average LTV of our Loan Assets as of April 30, 2010 was approximately 33.0%.
-LTV calculations for our Loan Assets were based on third-party valuations that are consistent with the Transfer Value of the loans as of April 30, 2010.
-As more fully described in the section entitled "Formation" elsewhere in this prospectus, the Transfer Value will be approved by our board of directors and will be consistent with the beginning balance sheet that will be reviewed by our auditors.
-As part of the investment process, as more fully described in the section entitled "The Company - Investment Process" elsewhere in this prospectus, the LTV will be determined at origination based on third-party appraisals and will be reviewed and approved by our Adviser's investment committee consistent with our underwriting policies and procedures.
+We believe that the LTV ratio for a Loan Asset is a useful indicator of the riskiness of the Loan Asset, or its likelihood of default.
+As part of our investment strategy we seek to structure transactions with downside protection and seek LTVs of lower than 65%.
+We regularly evaluate the LTV of our Loan Assets and believe that LTV is a useful indicator for management and investors.
+The weighted average LTV of our Loan Assets as of May 31, 2010 was approximately 33.2%.
+LTV calculations for ur Loan Assets were based on independent third-party valuations that are consistent with the Transfer Value of the loans as of May 31, 2010.
+As more fully described in the section entitled "Formation" elsewhere in this prospectus, the Transfer Value will be approved by our board of directors (which will include a majority of independent directors) and will be consistent with the beginning balance sheet that will be audited by our auditors.
+As part of the investment process, as more fully described in the section entitled "The Company - Investment Process" elsewhere in this prospectus, the LTV will be determined at origination based on independent third-party appraisals and will be reviewed by our Adviser's investment committee consistent with our underwriting policies and procedures.